THE PLATFORM

-There is often a lot of confusion when it comes to memoirs and autobiographies.
+There is often a lot of confusion when it comes an autobiography vs memoir.
+While both are true stories about an individual, they share different story arcs and structures.

 Whatever your story is, it will likely fall under the category of memoir or autobiography.

-The most important choice to make prior to writing your first sentence is deciding which genre you are going to share your story through.
+The most important choice to make prior to writing your opening sentence is deciding which genre (in the giant list of book genres) you are going to share your story through.

 It’s crucial to choose the correct genre in which to tell your story.
-Memoirs and biographies each have different purposes.
+Autobiographies vs memoirs each have different purposes.

-Using a biography when you want to communicate your memoir is similar to filming a documentary when you want to film a drama.
+Using an autobiography when you want to communicate your memoir is similar to filming a documentary when you want to film a drama.

 Documentaries usually cover many details of a specific time period and are told through a linear fashion.
 They start at a single point in time and work their way to the end of a time period or to the present day.